acenet-arc/cpp_as_a_second_language/_episodes/using_templates.md

 - "What is the STL?"
 - "How do you use the STL?"
 objectives:
-- "Use the STL for a vector"
+- "Use the STL vector template."
 keypoints:
-- "STL containers can hold any datatype"
+- "STL containers can hold any datatype."
+- "Templates generate type specific implementation code at compile time."
+- "Heavy use of templates can increase compile times."
 ---

 Templates allow for **generic types**.
-With templates it is possible to write a function or a class which can operator on any type of data.
+With templates it is possible to write a function or a class which can operator on any type (or class) of data.
 For example our `Vector` class only works with `int`s but using templates we could create it in such a way that it would work with any type, including types created by us or other programmers.

 However, before we rush off and learn about creating templates to further generalize and extend our `Vector` class it turns out that there is already a class available in the [standard template library](https://www.cplusplus.com/reference/stl/) which does something similar.
-The standard template library (or STL) is composed of many different types of container classes, `vector`, `queue`, `stack`, `list`, `set`, `map` ... which can be used to contain basic or user created types.
+The standard template library (or STL) has many different types of container classes, `vector`, `queue`, `stack`, `list`, `set`, `map` ... which can be used to contain basic or user created types.
 Lets try out using the STL `vector` class as an example of how to use these containers.

 ~~~
 $ nano stl_vector.cpp